LiberlandHacker/OSSP-CS/Term-04/satan/satanic-culture/sexiestLordSatan.md

 And in our hearts is Hell's bright fire

 Glorious Prince, of the underworld
-Thou reigns over earthly delights
+Thou reigns over our earthly delights
 Thy wisdom guides us, thy power unfurled
 As we partake in our sinful rites